 Three brothers - Marshall, Marty and Mark dream of becoming naturalists and portraying animal life of America.
 One summer their dream comes true, they travel through America, filming alligators, bears and moose.
 Written by

-Performed by Steppenwolf
+Performed by The Outsiders

-Courtesy of MCA Records
+Courtesy of Capitol Records

 1 of 1 people found this review helpful.